Photo of John Abdelsayed

 In 2020, the median income for a household in the city was ,311, and the per capita income for the city was ,524.
 Out of the total population, 12.8% were living below the poverty line.

-There were 7,505 households, out of which 16.5% had children under the age of 18 living with them, 39.2% were married couples living together, 9.3% had a female householder with no husband present, and 47.4% were non-families.
+In 2010, there were 7,505 households, out of which 16.5% had children under the age of 18 living with them, 39.2% were married couples living together, 9.3% had a female householder with no husband present, and 47.4% were non-families.
 19.6% had someone living alone who was 65 years of age or older, with 4.8% being 85 years and older.
 The average household size was 2.01 and the average family size was 2.65.

-In the city the population was spread out, with 14.1% under the age of 16, 84.1% over 18, 4.3% from 15 to 19, 4.9% from 20 to 24, 5.5% from 20 to 25 and 29.4% who were 65 years of age or older.
+In 2010, in the city the population was spread out, with 14.1% under the age of 16, 84.1% over 18, 4.3% from 15 to 19, 4.9% from 20 to 24, 5.5% from 20 to 25 and 29.4% who were 65 years of age or older.
 The median age was 50.9 years.

-For every 100 females, there were 92.8 males.
+In 2010, for every 100 females, there were 92.8 males.
 The population consists of 51.3% female and 48.7% male.

 Vero Beach is home to general aviation manufacturer Piper Aircraft, which is the largest private employer in Indian River County.
 As of July 2015, Piper employed approximately 750 people.
 Aside from Piper, the bulk of commercial activity in Vero Beach centers around tourism, the citrus industry and service activities.